hedge0/PyFinance-Projects/README.md

 # PyFinance-Projects

-A quick overview of all the python projects I uploaded to git so far.
+A quick overview of all the python projects I have uploaded to git so far.
 Most are either related to options trading / pairs trading, as a reflection of my financial hobbies.